 - Conduct financial aid informational activities, such as entrance and exit counseling sessions, financial literacy information sessions, orientation, open house, and similar public speaking engagements on and off campus.

-- Responsibility for student caseload of prospective and matriculated students for tasks including, but not limited to, financial aid application and award eligibility (including C Flags), verification, award changes, appeals, satisfactory academic progress appeals, Return of Title IV Funds and State withdrawal refund calculations, and loan borrowing.
+- Assist as needed with student caseload of prospective and matriculated students as needed on tasks including, but not limited to, financial aid application and award eligibility (including C Flags), verification, award changes, appeals, satisfactory academic progress appeals, Return of Title IV Funds and State withdrawal refund calculations, and loan borrowing.

 - Perform other duties as required by supervisor.